 The SENDCO has achieved the National Award in Special Educational Needs Co-ordination.
-She works with the head teacher, Assistant Head for Inclusion and Governing Body to determine the strategic development of the policy.
+She works with the Headteacher, Deputy Headteacher (responsible for Inclusion) and Governing Body to determine the strategic development of the policy.
 Other responsibilities include:

-- Overseeing the day-to-day operation of SEND policy and practice. - working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - Supporting the identification of children with Special Educational Needs and Disabilities - Tracking and monitoring the progress of children with SEND - Developing additional provision for children with SEND - Ensuring there is high quality teaching and intervention for children with SEND - Liaising with, and giving advice to teachers - Managing teaching assistants including those with 1:1 responsibility to pupils with statements or EHC plan - Overseeing children's' records. - Liaising with parents/carers - Coordinating and delivering INSET - Liaising with external agencies, LEA support services, Health and Social Services and voluntary bodies - Keeping up to date with SEND procedures and practices by attending the termly SENDCO Forums, annual SEND conference and other relevant training sessions. - · liaising with early years providers and other schools
+- Overseeing the day-to-day operation of SEND policy and practice - Working with the Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - Supporting the identification of children with Special Educational Needs and Disabilities - Tracking and monitoring the progress of children with SEND - Developing additional provision for children with SEND - Ensuring there is high quality teaching and intervention for children with SEND - Liaising with, and giving advice to teachers - Managing teaching assistants including those with responsibility for children with EHC plan - · Overseeing children's' records - Liaising with parents/carers - Coordinating and delivering Continuing Professional Development (CPD) - Liaising with external agencies, LA support services, Health and Social Services and voluntary bodies - Keeping up to date with SEND procedures and practices by attending the termly SENDCO Forums, annual SEND conference and other relevant training sessions - Liaising with early years providers and other schools